semaphoreci/semaphore/docs/docs/getting-started/migration/travis.md

 ### Complete example

-The following comparison shows how to build and test a Ruby project on Travis CI and on Semaphore.
+The following comparison shows how to build and test a Ruby project on Travis CI and in Semaphore.

 <Tabs groupId="editor-yaml">
 <TabItem value="ga" label="Travis CI">